Minecraft-Pathfinding/minecraft-pathfinding/README.md

 # What is it?
 This pathfinder is still in HEAVY development.
 It is not meant to be used in production.
 However, you can use the code in `examples` to understand how the pathfinder works.

+This pathfinder gets a minecraft bot from point A to point B with unnecessarily stylish movement:tm:.

 # Why is it better?
 Already, its execution is better than both Baritone's and mineflayer-pathfinder's.
 It also follows an entirely different paradigm--each move's execution is split into individual parts, which combined with a modular movement provider/executor/optimizer system makes this pathfinder *extremely* customizable.
 So long as a single movement's execution handles all entry cases (which is possible), it can be immediately integrated into this bot.
 I will add examples later.